joelvaneenwyk/alt-snap-windows/AltSnap.md

 - More code cleanup, some code was moved to functions and potential NULL pointer dereferencing were fixed.
-- GUI Fixed: Now the Snaplist has to be edited with the ini file and the Scroll blacklist is visible instead (much more useful).
-Snapplist is a quite advanced detail anyway.
+- GUI Fixed: Now the Snaplist has to be edited with the ini file and the Scroll blocklist is visible instead (much more useful).
+Snaplist is a quite advanced detail anyway.

 ### AltDrag 1.36

-- Added MMMaximize option in the [General] section of altdrag.ini in order to restore old AltDrag behavior (thanks brian6932):
+- Added MMMaximize option in the [General] section of `AltDrag.ini` in order to restore old AltDrag behavior (thanks brian6932):
   Set to 1 to maximize/restore on left+right click (default).
   Set to 2 to restore on a single left click instead of a drag.